fritzo/pomagma/README.md

 the more accurate pomagma's analysis will be.
 Pomagma ships with a tiny default atlas of ~2000 basic programs.

-To get a large prebuild atlas, put your AWS credentials in the environment and
+To get a large prebuilt atlas, put your AWS credentials in the environment and

-    pomagma pull                  # downloads atlas from S3 bucket
+    pomagma pull                  # downloads latest atlas from S3 bucket

 To start building a custom atlas from scratch